EJHortala/ankitrathi169.github.io/README.md

 - How to prepare for the interview?
 - How to switch into an AI role (inside or outside)?
 - How to lead an AI initiative in your organization?
-- How to stay up to date in this still-evolving field?
+- How to stay up to date in this ever-evolving field?

 #### Proposed Framework: